teschmitt/py-dtn7/README.md

 bundle creation and (de-)serialization.

 The `bundle.py`, `dtn_rest_client.py`, `utils.py` modules/files are Micropython compatible.
 But, this requires a bit of manual library management.
-Please refer to the installation Micropython installation guide below.
+Please refer to the Micropython installation guide below.

 ### Getting Started